Sápmi: Sámi Parliaments

 Every Norwegian citizen registered as a Sámi has the right to vote in the elections for the Sámi Parliament of Norway.
 Elections are held every four years by direct vote from seven constituencies covering all of Norway (six of which are in Sápmi) and run parallel to the general Norwegian parliamentary elections.
 This is the Sámi Parliament with the most influence over any part of Sápmi, as it is involved in the autonomy established by the Finnmark Act.
 The parliament is in the village of Kárášjohka and its current president is Silje Karine Muotka from the Norwegian Sámi Association.

 The Sámi Parliament of Sweden, situated in Kiruna (Giron), is elected by a general vote which all registered Sámi citizens of Sweden may attend.
 The current president is Lars-Anders Baer.

-Voting for elections to the Sámi Parliament of Finland is restricted to inhabitants of the Sámi Domicile Area.
-The Parliament is in Inari (Aanaar), and its current president is Tuomas Aslak Juuso.
+Every Sámi person in Finland who is registered in the election roll can vote in the elections of the Sámi Parliament of Finland.
+At least 12 of the 21 seats of the parliament are reserved for members from the Sámi Domicile Area.
+The Parliament is in Inari (Aanaar), and its current president is Pirita Näkkäläjärvi [fi].

 In Russia, there is no Sámi Parliament.
 Two Sámi organisations are members of the national umbrella organisation of Indigenous peoples, the Russian Association of Indigenous Peoples of the North (RAIPON), and represent the Russian Sámi in the Sámi Council.
 RAIPON is represented in Russia's Public Chamber by Pavel Sulyandziga.
 On 14 December 2008, the first Congress of the Russian Sámi took place.
 The Conference decided to demand the formation of a Russian Sámi Parliament, to be elected by the local Sámi.
 A suggestion to have the Russian Federation pick representatives for the Parliament was voted down with a clear majority.
 The Congress also chose a Council of Representatives that was to work for the establishment of a parliament and otherwise represent the Russian Sámi.
 It is headed by Valentina Sovkina.